dns-mcdaid/Ghostwriter/README.md

 Calculating the Hidden Markov Model scores was as simple as storing a dictionary of POS's to another dictionary of potential followup POS's and their probability (from `0.0 - 1.0`).
 This was accomplished by obtaining the number of times POS _b_ follows POS _a_, then dividing that value by the total number of POS occurrences which take place after _a_.
 Using these raw Markov values, we filled a separate dictionary of these POS tags with incrementing floating point numbers.
 For example, if there was a 75% chance that `PRP` would be followed by `NN`, and a 25% chance that `JJ` was the only other possible value to follow `PRP`, we'd construct a dictionary where if you were to throw a random number into the range of `0.0` to `1.0`, no matter where it landed in the `0.0 - 0.750` range, the function would return a `NN`, and likewise for `JJ` in the `0.751 - 1.0` range.

+While originally only intended to hold words and their Hidden Markov scores, the Pos class was soon extended beyond its original post to hold multi-part Phrases.

 All that remained was to pick a starting point and traverse the chain until an end was in sight.

 ## Results